hwdsl2/setup-ipsec-vpn/aws/README.md

 How to connect to the server via SSH after deployment?
 </summary>

-Amazon EC2 does not allow users to access the instances with an SSH password.
-Instead, users are instructed to create "key pairs", which are used as credentials to access the instances via SSH.
+Amazon EC2 does not allow users to access newly created instances with an SSH password.
+Instead, users are required to create "key pairs", which are used as credentials for SSH access.

 This template generates a key pair for you during deployment, and the private key will be available as text under the **Outputs** tab after the stack is successfully created.